-Akagera national park offers the Big 5 that are well-known and can be best seen on every game drive for travelers.
-Travelers always enjoy a great time uncovering the Akagera national park with plenty of the big five featuring other animals, birds, reptiles, butterflies, and plant species.
+Akagera National Park offers the "Big 5," which are well-known and can be best seen on every game drive for travelers.
+Travelers always have a great time uncovering the Akagera National Park with plenty of the Big Five, as well as other animals, birds, reptiles, butterflies, and plant species.

 Big 5 Animals in Akagera national park

-Activities to be done during Game Viewing at Akagera National Park.
+Activities to be done during game viewing at Akagera National Park

-Akagera National park morning Game Drive.
+Akagera National Park morning game drive

 Crocodiles, hippos, and other creatures can be viewed along the lake’s banks.
-It is important to note that carnivores, such as great hunters like lions and leopards, are kind off difficult to detect during the early morning game drives due to the fact that they could be sleeping in the morning.
+It is important to note that carnivores, such as great hunters like lions and leopards, are kind of difficult to detect during the early morning game drives due to the fact that they could be sleeping in the morning.
 Akagera national park morning game drives begin at 6:30 a.m. and can go until 11: 30 a.m.